Marinated Roast Beef

 Ingredients

-• 2.5 - 3.5lb Cut of beef.
-I used a bottom roast for this recipe, but any roast will do
+• 2.5 - 3.5lb Cut of Beef.
+I used a bottom roast for this recipe

 Equipment / Supplies

-• #8 Cast iron skillet or dutch oven (I used a 10.5 inch Stargazer for this recipe, which is equivalent in size to a #8)
+• #8 or larger Cast Iron Skillet or Dutch Oven (I used a 10.5 inch Stargazer, which is equivalent in size to a #8 or modern Lodge 8SK)

 Instructions

-2. Add all other ingredients and coat the beef
+2. Add all the other ingredients to the bag

 1. Remove the beef from the refrigerator at least 1 hour before cooking